llaske/sugarizer/CONTRIBUTING.md

 As all Open Source software, contributions to Sugarizer are welcome.

+A good way to start to contribute is testing and trying Sugarizer to find some issues.
+If you find one, don't be shy, submit your issue [here](https://github.com/llaske/Sugarizer/issues) by giving the maximum information on it, specifically detailed steps to reproduce it.
+We will check your issue and ask your more information if needed.

-The best way to start is to read the [architecture](docs/architecture.md) then to do the whole [tutorial](docs/tutorial.md).
+If you're a developper, the best way to start is to read the [architecture](docs/architecture.md) then to do the whole [tutorial](docs/tutorial.md).
 It will give you a good understanding of Sugarizer internal.

-Then, you could start to contribute by trying to fix some existing issues [here](https://github.com/llaske/Sugarizer/issues).
+When you think you're ready, you could try to fix some existing issues [here](https://github.com/llaske/Sugarizer/issues).
+If you find a fix, send a Pull Request, we will be please to review it.

 Note than the **master** branch of the repository is for released/stable version, the **dev** branch is for development.

-So to contribute:
+So to send your Pull Request:

 * [ ] Clone this repository,
 * [ ] Fork the **dev** branch of your new repository,